Stay Connected

 Making it Public (MIP) for Massachusetts Artists is a free five-week virtual workshop series designed by Forecast Public Art (FPA) to support artists of all disciplines in exploring and expanding their public art making practice.
 At the conclusion of the workshop series, participating artists will be better equipped to respond to a Call for Temporary Public Art and foster more vibrant and equitable public spaces through artmaking.

-The 2024 Artist Track training that will take place virtually on Tuesdays from 5:00-6:30 PM ET, March 12- April 9, 2024.
+The 2025 Artist Track training will take place virtually on Tuesdays from 5:00-6:30 PM ET, March 1- April 1, 2025.
 More details below.

 Making It Public (MIP) for Massachusetts Municipalities is a public art training program inspired by Forecast Public Art (FPA) and co-designed by the Metropolitan Area Planning Council’s (MAPC) Arts and Culture Department and New England Foundation for the Arts’ (NEFA) Public Art Team.
 The curriculum incorporates the use of grant agreements as defined in Section 2 of MGL Chapter 30B and trains municipalities in practices to commission public art that are in alignment with the principles of fairness, transparency, and accountability in public procurement.
 At the end of the Municipal Track training, each municipality will apply the skills they’ve learned to release a Call for Temporary Public Art.
 Each participating municipality receives a $15,000 grant from NEFA to fund artists through their Call.

-The application for the Municipal Track for the 2024 cohort is now closed.
-The 2024 trainings will take place virtually on Tuesdays from 10:30 AM-12:00 noon ET, January 23-April 2, 2024.
+The 2025 trainings will take place virtually on Tuesdays from 10:30 AM-12:00 noon ET, January 28-April 8, 2025.
 More details below.

 Through Making it Public trainings, and by funding artists through participating municipalities, NEFA aims to foster a community of practice that is inspiring more vibrant and just public spaces and culture through public artmaking across Massachusetts.

-Making it Public for Artists is designed by Forecast Public Art (FPA) and facilitated by Cándida González
+Making it Public for Artists is designed by Forecast Public Art (FPA) and facilitated by Cándida González.

 Making it Public: for Massachusetts Artists will cover practical and tactical subjects including site analysis, stakeholder considerations, community engagement, funding opportunities, contracting, insurance, and more!
 Sessions will include guest public art professionals, both local and national, adding a depth of knowledge about the field of public art, the profession, and its contemporary issues.